iannj/3500_words/every_day.md

 Not fearing of the prison guards' cruelty, he kept active and begged no mercy from them.
 As a matter of fact, he was always hopeful and never lost his heard during the stage even though he was in trouble.

 Finally, people rewarded him with the leader's position and a gold blanket.

+Different countries have different English

+Voyages from the people of England play an important part in spreading English.
+At present, the English language is frequently spoken as an official or common language in many countries, such as American, Singapore, Malaysia and some African countries.
+All based on Britain English, the English spoken in those countries can be well understood by native English speakers.
+But actually, the Englishes have been gradually changing in accents, spellings, expressions and usage of vocabulary.

+Base on this fact, you can make use of the difference to tell which country the foreigners of your block are from.
+For example, if a boss commands his driver,"Come up straight to my apartment by elevator and take some gas for my trucks and cabs." instead of requesting,"Please come to my flat by lift and take some petrol for my lorries and taxis." you can recognize his American identity, while the latter suggests that he is British.

+A Brave Maid

+A wooden vase from the Ming Dynasty at the entrance of reception hall amazed everyone.
+The artists designed it in a rare style and selected valuable jewels to decorate it.
+People thought highly of the fancy colour of honey and the beautiful paintings on it.